The future of work in South Africa, like elsewhere in the world, is clearly going to look very different.

 Categories of skills South Africans are likely to need

-Accenture has identified six skill categories that people most need in the digital economy and the future of work in South Africa.
+Accenture has identified six skill categories that people most need to adapt to the digital economy and the future of work in South Africa.

 These include literacy (including basic digital literacy), numeracy and employability skills, such as time management, listening and negotiation.

 Across industries and at all levels, people will need to be comfortable using digital tools and learning new ones as they emerge.
 Digital transformation is making it necessary for most people to become more digitally “savvy”.

 Specialist technical skills are needed for developing, maintaining and securing systems, and supporting new technologies and capabilities.

 According to the Johannesburg Centre for Software Engineering (JCSE), skills shortages in South Africa are already pronounced in fields such as statistical data analytics, systems analysis, infrastructure design, and management and information security.